Maitham16/Cloud-Storage/README.md

 ## Example Framework

-- **Modern Frameworks:** The document mentions several modern frameworks that exemplify these approaches in handling large-scale data processing.
+- **Modern Frameworks:** There are several modern frameworks that exemplify these approaches in handling large-scale data processing.
 Some of these include:
     - Flink
     - Spark
     - Dataflow (Google Cloud Platform)